20 Muddy-approved attractions in Norfolk

 A must-see, must-stay, must-eat, this country pub in the huge deer park at Gunton remains one of the coolest and most relaxed places to stay in the sticks.
 Stephen Fry is a fan, and owner Ivor Bracka has an impressive collection of art casually adoring the pub and surrounding parkland, including works by Damien Hirst, Tracey Emin and Lucian Freud.
 The rooms were designed by Robert Kime and acted as the rendez-vous spot for Lillie Langtry and King Edward VII’s secret, saucy weekends.
-The Hix brothers are in charge of the kitchen and remain loyal to sourcing all things local, an ethos that works well to keep the soul of this special pub a cut above the rest.
+Stuart and Simone Tattersall (who used to work with Mark His) are in charge of the kitchen and remain loyal to sourcing all things local, an ethos that works well to keep the soul of this special pub a cut above the rest.

 In-the-know-intel: The Hoste, Burnham Market

 Join the list of celebs who adore this retreat from it all treat.
 Snuggle up for some TLC and luxury at this Muddy favourite boutique B&B in uber-trendy Burnham Market.
 This 17th Century boutique pub and hotel strikes the perfect balance between timeless elegance and modern creativity.
 Throw in a unique spa, award winning restaurant, cinema and gym and that’s all our Muddy boxes ticked.
 The gorgeous north Norfolk coastline is on your doorstep and you can bring your pooch for some four-legged VIP treatment.
-I’m not coming home.
+You won’t want to go home.

 Roger Hickman’s, Upper St Giles, Norwich